 - Cast iron construction: We don’t use aluminium casings on our starter motors.
-ATEX regulations recommends against using aluminium as it increases the risk of a thermite reaction.
+ATEX regulations recommend against using aluminium as it increases the risk of a thermite reaction.
 IPU’s starter motors instead use cast iron.

-- Pre-engaged starter motors: IPU’s pre-engaged air starters wait until the pinion has engaged with the ring-gear before rotating at high speed.
+- Pre-engaged starter motors: IPU’s pre-engaged air starters wait until the pinion has engaged with the ring gear before rotating at high speed.
 This eradicates the risk of sparks being produced by traditional inertia starters.